-The dance programs are presented at 8:45pm on Friday and Saturday evenings.
 The dates, the companies, and the locations for this year’s Heinz Poll Festival are as follows:

 Free Beginners’ Classes for Youngsters